4 children, including a baby, survived a plane crash and 40 days alone in the Amazon jungle

 As the children received treatment Saturday at a hospital in the capital, Bogota, authorities were yet to explain how the siblings endured their time alone in the remote area.
 Earlier, officials had said the oldest children had some knowledge of how to survive in the rainforest.

 President Gustavo Petro celebrated the news upon returning from Cuba, where he signed a cease-fire with representatives of the National Liberation Army rebel group.
-He is expected to meet with the children Saturday.
+He visited the children Saturday.

 Petro called them an “example of survival” and predicted their saga “will remain in history.”

-Damaris Mucutuy, an aunt of the children, told a radio station that “the children are fine” despite being found with signs of dehydration and insect bites.
+Damaris Mucutuy, an aunt of the children, told a radio station that “the children are fine” despite being dehydrated and with insect bites.
 Mucutuy, who arrived at the hospital at dawn with other family members, said the children had been offered mental health services.

+Defense Minister Iván Velásquez told reporters Saturday the children were being rehydrated and cannot eat food yet.
+“But in general, the condition of the children is acceptable,” he said.

 An air force video showed a helicopter using lines to pull the youngsters up because it couldn’t land in the dense rainforest where they were found.
 The military on Friday tweeted pictures showing a group of soldiers and volunteers posing with the children, who were wrapped in thermal blankets.
 One of the soldiers held a bottle to the smallest child’s lips.